Research & Development

 Researcher/Mentor

-Andreea contributes to the development of the HEAL ecosystem and helps design new curricula that, among other things, guide children in learning trauma resolution skills.
-She offers a framework for internal and external assessment, shaping a new educational paradigm that truly prepares students to face the multiple dimensions of life, enhancing their long-term human experience and bringing out their true potential.
+Andreea is a somatic therapist and contributes to the development of the HEAL Ecosystem through co-developing HEAL theory & practice.
+She aims to design HEAL as a curriculum which can support students of all ages to understand and metabolize their emotional experience and integrate their traumas.
+She offers a framework for both internal and external assessment, shaping a new educational paradigm that can truly prepare students to face multiple dimensions of life, enhancing their lives and bringing out their true potential.

 Eelco Roovers